Paolomanca90/DHConsulting/README.md

   </li>
 </ul>

-Also present are ChartJs, AlpineJs, AOS.
+Also present in this project ChartJs, AlpineJs, AOS.

 <p align="right"><a href="#top">🔼</a></p>